 After six years in California, Aaron moved to Wakayama, Japan, the birthplace of O-Sensei, to pursue his interest in Aikido.
 While there, he was deeply influenced by his teachers Yasuo Hashimoto and Yukio Takahashi.
 They were powerful and effective without using force, and they embodied the principles of the art in a way that Aaron had not yet known possible.

 Upon returning home to New Hampshire, Aaron resumed his practice at Portsmouth Aikido and took over for Judy Ringer as Chief Instructor in 2009.
-When not in the dojo, Aaron trains under a variety of instructors including David Halprin, Mary Heiny, David Farrell, William Gleason, Claude Berthiaume and others.
-His practice now is focused on developing effective technique based on natural movement that doesn't rely on force.
-Aaron currently holds the rank of 3rd degree black belt fukushidoin.
+When not in the dojo, Aaron trains under a variety of instructors including David Halprin, William Gleason, Mary Heiny and others.
+His practice now is focused on developing effective technique based on natural movement.
+Aaron currently holds the rank of 4th degree black belt, fukushidoin.

 Senior Instructor Judy Ringer came to Aikido through the door of conflict resolution in the workplace.
 Her interest in understanding and capitalizing on the opportunities inherent in conflict led her to Thomas Crum, Wendy Palmer, George Leonard and other master Aikido instructors who were using Aikido principles off the mat as a metaphor and training technology.
 Judy got on the mat in 1994, at Portland Aikido, to deepen her knowledge and to physically integrate the metaphor.